ale-polimi/ChromeOS-for-meetings-recovery-docs/docs/en/chromeosV90orLower.md

 If your device is in [this list](../meetHardwareDevices.md) download on Chrome [this extension](https://chrome.google.com/webstore/detail/meet-compute-system-recov/odkacekibiibhidpiopcmgbgebkeoced) for Meet Compute Systems, otherwise use [this one](https://chrome.google.com/webstore/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm) for generic ChromeOS devices.

-Follow the instructions on screen to create a recovery USB drive.
+Open the extension, connect the USB drive and follow the instructions on screen to create a recovery USB drive.

 # 2. System recovery